Belgrade Beer Fest

 Prototype

-Quick reminder, the main idea was to show how the user interacts with the microsite before and during, and after the event (watching livestream) — considering that, I intentionally created a desktop version and mobile version.
+Quick reminder, the main idea was to show how the user interacts with the microsite before and during, and after the event (watching livestream) — considering that, I intentionally created a desktop version and a mobile version.

-Users can purchase Pass on desktop, but phone and QR serve as payment methods during the event.
+Users can purchase a Pass on desktop, but phone and QR serve as payment methods during the event.

 Low-Fi

-I started with an idea in my mind, and following the “happy path,” I sketched a couple of solutions and ran user tests to find the best way to integrating the newly defined functions.
+I started with an idea in my mind, and following the “happy path,” I sketched a couple of solutions and ran user tests to find the best way to integrate the newly defined functions.
 At this phase of the design process, user feedback was crucial to eliminate pain points and enhance usability and existing features.

 Low Fi Prototype - Desktop